davidcalikes/portfolio-project-one/README.md

 This appeared to be because of the assigned "Active class" indacator on the Home page.

 I fixed this bug using CSS and a class selector called "Inactive Class" on the opposite side.

+I will continue to look for an alternative solution to this problem as the development of the site continues.

 I tested each link of the Sticky Nav Feature and found no errors.